Who (might have) met whom - whole list

 • 1685 - 1750: Johann Sebastian Bach icon

-Johann Sebastian Bach (31/3/1685 - 28/7/1750) was a German composer and musician of the late Baroque period, known for composing Brandenburg Concertos and Easter Oratorio.
+Johann Sebastian Bach (31/3/1685 - 28/7/1750) was a German composer and musician of the late Baroque period, known for composing Mass in B minor and Magnificat in D major.

 • 1685 - 1759: George Frideric Handel icon

-Georg Friederich Händel (23/2/1685 - 14/4/1759) was a German-British Baroque composer known for his operas, oratorios, anthems, concerti grossi, and organ concertos, known for composing Rinaldo and Agrippina.
+Georg Friederich Händel (23/2/1685 - 14/4/1759) was a German-British Baroque composer known for his operas, oratorios, anthems, concerti grossi, and organ concertos, known for composing Zadok the Priest and Alcina.

 • 1685 - 1731: Brook Taylor icon